KyleKing/AgaroseMeltingProject/3_Experiments/3_Melting-Demonstration/README.md

 # Melting Tests (Proof of Concept)

 Both of the melting tests showed that possibility of this approach to optical improvement.
+All videos are hosted on [Dropbox](https://www.dropbox.com/sh/ke1u6qmqc53jnuz/AAD-haMxS_5xeuQjK45n7hJ0a?dl=0) and on the Mantis post under `3_Melting-Demonstration`.

 ## Bulk Demonstration

 The bulk beads were placed into large PDMS wells.
 The beads melted around 80°C, which is below the glass transition temperature of PMMA and COC.
 Even with one bead, the optical improvement is visible.

-Download the complete video: [MeltingLMPGel.mp4]()
+Download the complete video: `MeltingLMPGel.mp4`

 ## Miniature Beads